tanner-trickle/EXCEED-DM/docs/pages/getting_started.rst

     git clone https://github.com/tanner-trickle/EXCEED-DM.git ./EXCEED-DM

-and will have already extracted the :code:`.tar.gz` file in to the `EXCEED-DM` folder.
+and will have already extracted the :code:`.tar.gz` file in to the :code:`EXCEED-DM/` folder.

 -------
 Install